-IMPORTANT: If the current tumor was preceded by a tumor in the same breast or contralateral breast, go to the Multiple Tumors module.

-- Rule M2 Abstract a single primaryi when the diagnosis is inflammatory carcinoma in:

-- Multiple quadrants of same breast OR

-- Bilateral breasts

-- Note 2: The tumor may overlap onto or extend into adjacent/contiguous site or subsites/quadrants. - Note 3: The tumor may have in situ and invasive components. - Note 4: The tumor may have two or more histologic components.
+- IMPORTANT: If the current tumor was preceded by a tumor in the same breast or contralateral breast, go to the Multiple Tumors module. - Rule M2 Abstract a single primary when the diagnosis is inflammatory carcinoma in: - Multiple quadrants of same breast OR - Bilateral breasts - Rule M3 Abstract a single primary when there is a single tumor. - Note 1: A single tumor is always a single primary. - Note 2: The tumor may overlap onto or extend into adjacent/contiguous site or subsites/quadrants. - Note 3: The tumor may have in situ and invasive components. - Note 4: The tumor may have two or more histologic components.